maeddes/istio-ingress-demo/README.md

 saying Hello from: /matthias
 ```

-You can change the API/REST Endpoint in the deploy-v1.yml file.
+The API/REST Endpoint is set in the deploy-v1.yml file.
 The `API_ENDPOINT` variable specifies the endpoint.
 Requires redeployment.

 ```